SMelanko/sdl/1-requirements/README.md

 1. Create a better understanding of the business needs to contribute to a successful software development process.

+1. Document our agreement.

-2. Risk reduction.
+1. Risk reduction.
 A good project planner clears major risks out of the way as early as possible so that the bulk of the project can proceed as smoothly as possible.
 By far the most common project risks in software development are poor requirements and poor project planning.

+1. Reduce project cost.

 ## Problem-Definition Prerequisite